pmknyc/100-days-of-code/Round1_Restart_20190501.md

 Today was less coding, more time studying Git/Github and Nokogiri scraping.

 ### Day 10: 5/10/19 Friday
 Practiced opening and working in prior lessons' code to get more accustomed to and troubleshoot working with new computer and local dev environment.
-Learning that the local environment is a living thing -- needs ongoing care and feeding (installing new gems/libraries as needed for new projects) !!
+Learning that the local environment is a living thing -- needs ongoing care and feeding (installing new gems/libraries as needed for new projects)!!
+Also completed a lab exercise on scraping with Nokogiri.

 ### Day 11: 5/11/19 Saturday
 Worked on a web scraping lesson using Ruby and gem Nokogiri.
 I'm finding that sometimes I understand conceptually a process, such as scraping in this case, and I see what the gem is producing as output.
 The trick for me is to connect the documentation about using Nokogiri, the demos in lessons I've got to work with and the output from my own trial and error with the code.
 I'm finding Nokogiri to be especially tricky in those respects as compared with other aspects of Ruby I'm using.

 ### Day 12: 5/12/19 Sunday
+Mother's Day.
+Took day off coding for some me time and time with family.

 ### Day 13: 5/13/19 Monday
 Code challenges with Mohammad Adeel in our semi-weekly "interview practice" group.
 We worked on challenging codewars kata level 6.
 It's aim is to make a mini "linter" method to check for balanced/matching brackets/parentheses/braces.
 We attempted it mostly without looking for help on Internet.
 We're meeting later this week, after time to research options, to finish it.

-### Day 14:
+### Day 14: 5/14/19 Tuesday
+Reviewing an old lab and lessons on Class variables and methods.
+Thought it would help with code for using Nokogiri scraping as part of a CLI application.

 ### Day 15: 5/15/19 Wednesday
 Attended Code Talk study group led by Beth U. We worked on a Codewars challenge as a group.

-### Day 16:
+### Day 16: 5/16/19 Thursday
+A few hours of conference-call based training for new remote job working with BETAH Associates in Rockville, MD.
+I'll be facilitating federal grant applications peer review consensus meetings.
+Not much time for coding work but did host a late evening session of Code Talk student study group.
+I didn't line up a guest speaker tonight; worked on Codewars code challenge as a group.

 ### Day 17: